Rafiashrf/Rafiashrf/README.md

 - 👋 Hi, I’m @Rafiashrf
 - 👀 I’m interested in Tech andBusiness
 - 🌱 I’m currently learning CS and Management
-- 💞️ I’m looking to collaborate on Rafi@amsadat
+- 💞️ I’m looking to collaborate on Rafi@amsadat.net

 <!---
 Rafiashrf/Rafiashrf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.